Tennessee Hunting and Trapping Guide

 - Changes to Turkey hunting:

 - Turkey bag limit reduced to 2 birds.
-Only one jake allowed to be harvested during spring.
+Only one jake is allowed to be harvested during spring.
 Learn More.

 - Young Sportsman's turkey hunt will be on April 8-9, 2023 statewide.

 - New turkey regulations on select WMAs.
 Check each WMA you hunt.

 - Fanning or reaping turkeys on WMAs is now prohibited.
 Learn more.

 - Buck limit increased in Unit CWD to 3 antlered deer per season.